macabrrra-repo/tw-homework/UserAuthenticationJourney.md

 - It verifies user's identity.
 - It approves or declines user's authentication.

 This blog post will introduce you to different authentication policies and methods.
 It will discuss challenges that your user must face during the process of veryfing their identity.
-It also explores differen authentication scenarios and provides hints how to design your user authentication journey.
+It also explores authentication scenarios and provides hints how to design your user authentication journey.

 # Authentication Methods
 In order to confirm their credentials, users must provide an information that only them and the server know.
 There are three types of such information:
 - Knowledge-based.
-To confirm their identity, users provide a piece of information they have in their knowledge, for example, a pin number, an username and a password.
+To confirm their identity, users provide a piece of information they have in their knowledge, for example, a pin number, a username and a password.
 - Inheritance-based.
 Users authenticate themselves by providing their biological characteristics, like a fingerprint, or a facial scan.
 - Possession-based.
 A specific item allows the user to authenticate themselves.
 It may be, for example an ID card, or a special token that generates authentication codes.